 FILLING AN UNMET NEED

-5+Educators committed to teaching the trials have few comprehensive resources to help them—and most are text-based, lacking visual appeal for today’s learners.
+Educators committed to teaching the trials have few resources to help them—and most are text-based, lacking visual appeal for today’s learners.

 COURTROOM 600 PILOT SITE

 View the first, international trial in over 300 images at our photo analysis pilot site, tested first at Arizona State University Teacher’s College.

 BITE-SIZED & MOBILE READY

-Today’s digital-savvy learners want an experience that looks like a consumer website, with search results like Google and content delivered in small “digestible bites” of meaningful information.
+Today’s digital-savvy learners want content delivered in small “digestible bites” of meaningful information.

-Educators want lessons that conform to national standards for teaching the causes and effects of WWII and which fit into their curriculum.
+Educators want flexible and adaptable lessons that conform to national standards for teaching the causes and effects of WWII.

 Courtroom 600 will address the needs of both audiences in an engaging, interactive solution tailored to today’s mobile lifestyles.

-With resources from global archives and partner organizations, we’re creating multiple points of entry to WWII and the Holocaust.
+With primary sources from global archives and partner organizations, we’re creating multiple points of entry to WWII and the Holocaust.